 So here it is, my 50th post!

-In the not to distant past I would have labelled myself as a failure.
+In the not too distant past I would have labelled myself as a failure.
 I would have become consumed with all the nasty thoughts of labelling myself a loser.
-In turn I would had become miserable and self-loathing mess.
+In turn, I would have become a miserable and self-loathing mess.
 Instead of looking for reasons to grow, I would have looked for reasons to get revenge in-spite of myself.
 This time though, I actually felt good about failing.
 It genuinely felt really weird.
-On one hand I was deeply disappointed, but on the other I felt as if I had grown in someway and I was legitimately happy.
+On one hand, I was deeply disappointed, but on the other, I felt as if I had grown in some way and I was legitimately happy.

 1,111 / 1,000 KMs walked | 50 / 50 blog posts | 19 / 10 books read